ravendb/docs/Articles/Raven.Documentation.Articles/articles/nosql-data-model-through-ddd-prism.markdown

 {SOCIAL-MEDIA-LIKE/}

 <p>The <a href="https://github.com/ravendb/samples-yabt" target="_blank" rel="nofollow">Yet Another Bug Tracker</a> (YABT) we're building in this series is a simplified version of a bug-tracking tool that implements some basic functionality.
-In spite of its simplicity, we leverage the <a href="https://en.wikipedia.org/wiki/Domain-driven_design" target="_blank" rel="nofollow">Domain-driven Design</a> (DDD) to describe independent problem areas as <a href="https://martinfowler.com/bliki/BoundedContext.html" target="_blank" rel="nofollow">Bounded Context</a>, and emphasizes a common language to talk about these problems - the <a href="https://martinfowler.com/bliki/UbiquitousLanguage.html" target="_blank" rel="nofollow">Ubiquitous Language</a>, and adopt technical concepts and patterns, like rich models, aggregates, value objects, etc.</p>
+In spite of its simplicity, we leverage the <a href="https://en.wikipedia.org/wiki/Domain-driven_design" target="_blank" rel="nofollow">Domain-driven Design</a> (DDD) to describe independent problem areas as <a href="https://martinfowler.com/bliki/BoundedContext.html" target="_blank" rel="nofollow">Bounded Context</a>, emphasize a common language (<a href="https://martinfowler.com/bliki/UbiquitousLanguage.html" target="_blank" rel="nofollow">Ubiquitous Language</a>) to talk about these problems, and also adopt technical concepts and patterns, like rich models, aggregates, value objects, etc.</p>

 But this article is not about the *DDD*, so for more information refer to the gurus: